kamiraqua/uberdepuperdocs/activity-get.md

  -	**_id**, the id of the activity.
  -	**type**, the type of the activity.
 Can be checkin, king, medal, event_created or event_checkin.

- *If the activity type is �checkin� the following fields will be returned.*
+ *If the activity type is "checkin" the following fields will be returned.*

  -	**message**, shows the message that was put at the moment of checking in.
  -	**points**, shows the points that were earned with this checkin.